Begum Shahi Mosque

 It is Lahore's earliest dated Mughal-era mosque.
 It is known for its exquisite fresco decoration of geometric and floral motifs painted on stucco, along with inscriptions of the names of God.

 Background

-The mosque was built by Empress Maryam Zamani, chief consort of the Mughal Emperor Akbar and the mother of Emperor Jahangir.
-It was constructed during the early period of Jahangir, in 1023 A.H./1614 A.D., as recorded in a Persian inscription fixed on the facade of the northern gate.
+The mosque was commissioned by Empress Maryam Zamani, chief consort of the Mughal Emperor Akbar and the mother of Emperor Jahangir.
+It was constructed during the early reign of Jahangir, in 1023 A.H./1614 A.D., as recorded in a Persian inscription fixed on the facade of the northern gate.

 Maryam Zamani, a Hindu princess by birth, married into a Muslim community and traded on Christian dominated waterways without being constrained by religious impediments.
 Her status as a sequestered financier provided her with both the adventure of overseas trade and protection from religious restriction.